Loss of an Unborn Baby (Stillbirth) and Medical Malpractice

 HELLP usually develops in women who already have pre-eclampsia.
 It is an emergent, life-threatening condition that requires immediate attention in order to save the mother and the baby.

 A simple urinary tract infection (UTI) or an untreated STD can cause infection in the uterus and endanger the growing fetus.
 Proper prenatal care should prevent this from occurring by screening the mother and identifying any risk factors.

-If a doctor performs a uterine or ovarian biopsy on a pregnant woman she can lose her baby.
+If a doctor performs a uterine or ovarian biopsy on a pregnant woman, not aware that she is pregnant, she can lose her baby.
 Every doctor has the responsibility to rule out pregnancy with necessary tests before subjecting a woman to such procedures.

-If you suffered a stillbirth or miscarriage please know that sometimes there are medical reasons it could have happened that can be uncovered to help prevent the same misfortune from happening again.
-Every mother and baby should receive attentive competent medical care so that avoidable stillbirths and miscarriages are prevented.
-If you suspect that the stillbirth or miscarriage of your baby was due to pregnancy malpractice or simply need more information please contact our pregnancy loss lawyers at 800-966-4999 or fill out our free online contact form for a review of your case.“”"
+If you suffered a stillbirth or miscarriage, please know that sometimes there are medical reasons for why it could have happened, which can be uncovered to help prevent the same thing from happening again.
+Every mother and baby should receive attentive, competent medical care so that avoidable stillbirths and miscarriages are prevented.
+If you suspect that the stillbirth or miscarriage of your baby was due to pregnancy malpractice, or if you simply need more information, please contact our pregnancy loss lawyers at 1-888-575-6410 or fill out our free online contact form for a review of your case.